nhsconnect/CareConnectAPI/pages/engage/engage_poc_bristolcc.md

 While a <a href="api_medication_medicationstatement.html">MedicationStatement</a> is a resource that is designed to indicate the medication that is currently being taken by the patient, it has a broad scope when compared to a <a href="api_medication_medicationrequest.html">MedicationRequest</a>.
 A <a href="api_medication_medicationstatement.html">MedicationStatement</a> can include medications currently being taken, previously taken, and knowledge that could be sourced from the patient directly, or somebody that has a relationship with the patient.
 Once the medications are reconciled, a <a href="api_medication_medicationstatement.html">MedicationStatement</a> is the best way to share current medications.

 Supplying systems may not have sufficient data to create a <a href="api_medication_medicationstatement.html">MedicationStatement</a>, but may have a history of prescriptions that have been created for a patient.
+This is common amongst Primary Care systems.
 In this situation, it is possible to list prescriptions as a way of determining medication history.
 This leaves the Pharmacist's reconcilliation process to determine which of these prescriptions are "current".
+This could be challenging if the patient has an extensive history recorded by the providing system.

 While it is too complex to form an API request for MedicationRequest that only returns MedicationRequests which are considered 'current', FHIR does have provision for a dedicated operation that allows the provider to serve a list of current MedicationRequests (or MedicationStatements).
 This is acheived with a "<a href="https://www.hl7.org/fhir/lifecycle.html#current">Current Resource List</a>"; more specifically a $current-medication request.